raspberrypilearning/raspberry-pi-command/en/step_8.md

 scrot
 ```

-Then, open the Image Viewer to view the new file.
+Then, open Image Viewer to view the new file.

 --- /task ---